 Here at Reset Your Health, we have created hundreds of recipes, which are not only gluten-free and non-processed, but also affordable and delicious!
-Following our 4-week plan will get you on track to feeling much healthier, both physically and mentally.
+Following our 4 weeks’ worth of delicious recipes and they will get you on track to feeling much healthier, both physically and mentally.
 As convincing as this may all sound, the best way to be persuaded is to try a gluten-free diet for yourself and see the results and we can help with that!

 1. Gluten: A Benefit or Harm to the Body?
 [Internet].
 The Nutrition Source.
 2021 [cited 23 June 2021].
 Available from: https://www.hsph.harvard.edu/nutritionsource/gluten/

 2. Novak Djokovic Is Gluten-Free: Should You Be Too?
 [Internet].
 Men’s Journal.
 2021 [cited 23 June 2021].
 Available from: https://www.mensjournal.com/health-fitness/novak-djokovic-is-gluten-free-should-you-be-too-w208969/